uniteandconquer/NodeMonitor/README.md

 For Windows:

-double click the 'setup.bat' file in your newly extracted folder, this will create a launcher file called 'Node Monitor'.
+double click the 'setup-windows.bat' file in your newly extracted folder, this will create a launcher file called 'Node Monitor'.
 Double click this file to run the program.
-If you ever decide to move the node-monitor folder to a different location you'll need to run the 'setup.bat' file again, a new launcher will be created using the path variable of the new location.
+If you ever decide to move the node-monitor folder to a different location you'll need to run the 'setup-windows.bat' file again, a new launcher will be created using the path variable of the new location.

 For Mac and Linux: